zpassarelli/loop-refactor/readme.md

 Each of these HOFs should be used exactly once in the refactor.

+Before refactoring, examine the existing code and tests for each function in order to understand the expected inputs and outputs.

-Run the command 'mocha' to test.
+Run the command ```mocha``` to test.
 The tests check for expected outputs and the absence of for-loops.
 Do not submit your solutions until all tests are passing.